yungyuchen521/Adaptive-Huffman-Algorithm/README.md

 1. Split the file into chunks of equal size `K`.
 2. Whenever a chunk is fully encoded / decoded, divide the weight of each external node by `alpha`.
 3. Update weight of each internal node recursively

-For more details, please refer to report.pdf.
+**This part is still in progress, there may be some bugs.
-This part is still in progress, there may be some bugs.
+For more details, please refer to report.pdf.**

 #### Expected Results
 - The impact of prior distribution decays exponentially.
 - The tree becomes more "adaptive" toward the most recent distribution.